Pennsylvania · Legal Foundation

 641 MDA 2023 — Pennsylvania Superior Court — Feb.
 6, 2025 (en banc reargument PENDING)

 A 3-judge panel ruled 2-1 on whether constables may equip their vehicles with emergency lights.
-The dissenting judge agreed with Wiggs: a legislature that authorizes constables to direct traffic cannot deny them the lights that allow motorists to recognize that authority.
+The dissenting judge captured the mechanism: a legislature that authorizes constables to direct traffic cannot deny them the lights that allow motorists to recognize that authority.
 The full Superior Court has granted reargument.
 This matter is pending and the panel decision is not final.

 Commonwealth v.
 Filson